FernandoLpz0911/CS351-T18-Group-Project/README.md

 # Timeline: Weekly Meeting Goals

-**Q2:** What is your goals that your group want to achieve in each weekly meeting?
+**Q2:** What are the goals that your group wants to achieve in each weekly meeting?